parthshrotri/Luminary_P12/README.md

 # Apollo Lunar Module Luminary Program P-12 Ascent Guidance #
 Hello!
 I assume if you're looking at this page, you're either lurking through my projects (I'm flattered) or you're here to grade my AA528 Final Project entitled: Analysis of Apollo Lunar Ascent Guidance.

+If you're here lurking, perhaps take a look at my report which is available for download in this repo.

 If you would like to run this simulation, you will need to download numpy, numpy-quaternion, plotly, scipy and tqdm.

 The simulation is in "ascent.ipynb", simply hit run all cells.
 The simulation data will be output to a file called "sim_att.npy" in your current working directory.